Marko-Obradovic/azure-notes/azure-notes.md

     This grouping helps you formulate service-level agreements (SLAs)

+- Security

-Security Tags enable you to classify data by its security level, such as public or confidential.
+    Tags enable you to classify data by its security level, such as public or confidential.

-Governance and regulatory compliance Tags enable you to identify resources that align with governance or regulatory compliance requirements, such as ISO 27001.
+- Governance and regulatory compliance

+    Tags enable you to identify resources that align with governance or regulatory compliance requirements, such as ISO 27001.

     Tags can also be part of your standards enforcement efforts.
 For example, you might require that all resources be tagged with an owner or department name.

+- Workload optimization and automation

+    Tags can help you visualize all the resources that participate in complex deployments.

+    Example:
-Workload optimization and automation Tags can help you visualize all of the resources that participate in complex deployments.
-For example, you might tag a resource with its associated workload or application name and use software such as Azure DevOps to perform automated tasks on those resources.
+    > Tagging a resource with its associated workload/application name and using Azure DevOps to perform automated tasks on resources with that tag.

-How do I manage resource tags?
-You can add, modify, or delete resource tags through Windows PowerShell, the Azure CLI, Azure Resource Manager templates, the REST API, or the Azure portal.
+You can add, modify, or delete resource tags through:
+- Windows PowerShell
+- The Azure CLI
+- Azure Resource Manager templates
+- The REST API
+- The Azure portal

 You can use Azure Policy to enforce tagging rules and conventions.
-For example, you can require that certain tags be added to new resources as they're provisioned.
-You can also define rules that reapply tags that have been removed.
-Resources don't inherit tags from subscriptions and resource groups, meaning that you can apply tags at one level and not have those tags automatically show up at a different level, allowing you to create custom tagging schemas that change depending on the level (resource, resource group, subscription, and so on).

-An example tagging structure
+For example, a requirement can be that:
+- Tags are added to resources as they're provisioned.
+- certain tags that have been removed are reapplied.

+Resources don't inherit tags from subscriptions and resource groups.

+#### Example Tagging Structure

 A resource tag consists of a name and a value.

 You can assign one or more tags to each Azure resource.

 | Name        | Value                                                                                  |
 |--------------|----------------------------------------------------------------------------------------|